LAMP: Language-Assisted Motion Planning for Controllable Video Generation: Evaluation

 \subsection{Ablations}

 We formulate motion planning as a symbolic program synthesis task using a DSL inspired by cinematography conventions.
 To examine the impact of this design, we compare it against a variant that directly predicts camera trajectories in continuous space.
-Specifically, using our procedural dataset focused on free-form camera motions, we fine-tune an LLM to predict per-frame trajectory parameters, where rotation and translation are discretized into bins following the GenDoP formulation.
+Specifically, using our procedural dataset focused on free-form camera motions, we fine-tune an LLM to predict per-frame trajectory parameters, where rotation and translation are discretized into bins similar to GenDoP formulation.
 We then evaluate the original \name model with DSL against this direct regression variant with trajectories and a combination of those on a held-out test split of the dataset.
-As shown in Table~\ref{tab:ablation}, the DSL-based approach yields higher directional accuracy and lower rotation error, demonstrating that the LLM is more effective when reasoning over structured symbolic programs that are deterministically mapped to 3D trajectories.
+As shown in Table~\ref{tab:ablation}, the DSL-based approach yields higher directional accuracy and lower rotation error, showing that the LLM is more effective when reasoning over structured symbolic programs.
 Additional ablations in the supplementary compare our dataset with DataDoP and ET, showing improved cross-dataset performance.